neogeny/late/README.md

 ### Why doesn't the Python interpreter solve this?

-Although the ugliness and inconvenience in the current situation have ben acknowledged and discussed for a very long time, there has never been an agreement about the usefulness, the semantics, nor the syntax of a solution.
+Although the ugliness and inconvenience in the current situation have been acknowledged and discussed for a very long time, there has never been an agreement about the usefulness, the semantics, nor the syntax of a solution.
 That way the _status quo_ has remained unchanged.